Your Brain on Shakespeare

 Shakespeare resonates with young adults because he never moralizes!
 His plays don't tell us how to think, what to do, or whom to love.
 Instead, he lays it all out and lets the audience decide for themselves.
 How?

-Shakespeare’s characters not only represent folks from all walks of life, they also routinely share their inner-most thoughts directly with the audience.
-This allows us to see the world through each character's point of view, to understand what drives their words and actions (both good and bad), and then form our own judgments and opinions.
+Shakespeare’s characters not only represent folks from all walks of life, but they also routinely share their inner-most thoughts directly with the audience.
+This allows us (the audience) to see the world through each character's point of view, to understand what drives their words and actions (both good and bad), and then form our own judgments and opinions about what it all means.

 Teenagers (more-so than young children and even older adults) seriously HATE being told what to think.
 This is because adolescence is a time when most of us develop our own, independent opinions and beliefs about ourselves and the world we live in - a critical step on the road to adulthood!